ABDFMSM/AOAI-Langchain-SQL/README.md

 You can get the information related to the SQL database from the connection string tab for the SQL database on Azure portal as shown below:
 ![Sql_information](Images/SQL_Info.png)

+From the above image you can find a link to download the necceary driver for the ODBC servce.
+This driver will allow you to connect to the Azure SQL database.
+Be sure to download the *ODBC Driver 18*

 Fill out your resource details as shown below:
 ![Environment Variables](Images/EnvVariables.png)